owen-totem-space/1.Markdown/03-Resources/FAQ/Sennheiser-Cockpit.md

 [Cockpit Server](http://10.102.24.53:8181)
 [Cockpit Help](http://10.102.24.53:8181/app/assets/manual/en/index.html)

+> [!Note]
-Currently running on PC nearest to the Roland, in Desmond booth, is the one running Cockpit.
+> Currently running on PC nearest to the Roland, in Desmond booth, is the one running Cockpit.

 ###### Details
 - IP = 10.102.24.53